vvaezian/Data-Science-Fundamentals/Scala.md

   else param2
 }
 ```
+In Scala, if there is no `return` then the last expression is taken to be the return value.
+In the example above the `if-else` is the last expression.
-It seems it doesn't need a `return` statement.
-If we include the return statement, specifying the return type of the function is necessary.
+If we include the `return`, specifying the return type of the function becomes necessary.

 ### Arrays (mutable, like lists in Python)
 ```scala